 HUBZone joint venture rules are very specific and can be complex.
-Failure to follow them can lead a small business down a serious path that harms the businesses future.
+Failure to follow them can lead a small business down a serious path that harms the company’s future.
 The rules have what appear to be simple compliance terms.
-However, there are some tricky legal nuances that can cause a government contractor to face serious consequences.
+However, there are some tricky legal nuances that can cause a government contractor to face disastrous consequences.

 Meet the Basic HUBZone Joint Venture Guidelines